Las Vegas Global Economic Alliance: Anthony J. Ruiz

-Anthony James Ruiz serves as the Senior Director of Communications and Public Affairs for the Las Vegas Global Economic Alliance.
+Anthony James Ruiz is the Senior Director of Communications and Public Affairs for the Las Vegas Global Economic Alliance.
 In this role, he manages public affairs initiatives for the LVGEA and builds strategic partnerships that further the organization’s mission.
 Additionally, he is responsible for developing marketing and communication strategies in order to elevate the overall brand of the LVGEA, implementing and maintaining marketing campaigns as well as performing external communication functions with the goal of furthering business attraction and expansion efforts in Southern Nevada.